top of page

 In the Hawaii of yesterday, parents would plant kou when children were born.
 Plant a Lei Kou Legacy Tree and leave “Your Lei” for future generations.

 Each Legacy Tree you plant comes with an Electronic Certificate of Sponsorship sent via email detailing the tree's ID number and GPS location.
 Embossed paper certificates are available for an additional $5.
+Fields in YELLOW are editable on the order form.

 Since the arrival of man in the Hawaiian Islands, over half of the native forests have been lost.
 Since its inception in 2014, The Hawaiian Legacy Reforestation Initiative (HLRI) has been working hard to reverse this trend and return these forests to the native landscape.
 Working together with community minded businesses, non-profits and individual Legacy Tree sponsors, more than 500,000 endemic trees now cover nearly 1200 acres in the state’s first Hawaiian Legacy Forest.